LastOfOurs/Last-mvp/README.md

 - __Last-IPFS__: IPFS node and Data
 - __Last-services__: minting microservices
 - __Last-core__: contains all the server side code for the Data Oracle including Mongo Database
-- __Last-wallet__: contains all the client side code and wallet implementation
+- __Last-clients__: contains all the client side code and wallet implementation

 ## Installation